alex1v1adamov/mdqc/Code-Of-Conduct.md

 Participants may lose their good standing by engaging in misconduct.
 For example: insulting, threatening, or conveying unwelcome sexual content.
 We ask participants who observe conduct issues to report the incident directly to the project's Response Team at opensource-conduct@yahooinc.com.
 Yahoo will assign a respondent to address the issue.
 We may remove harassers from this project.

-This code does not replace the terms of service or acceptable use policies of the websites used to support this project.
+This code does not replace the terms of service or acceptable use policies of the webclinics used to support this project.
 We acknowledge that participants may be subject to additional conduct terms based on their employment which may govern their online expressions.

 ## Details
 This Code of Conduct makes our expectations of participants in this community explicit.